KelvinLaw-jpg/OpenCTI_FinanceSector/WizardSpider.md

 Motive: Financial Gains

-Common Attack Vectors for initial access: Spearphishing links & attachments, remote services, Domain Accounts(weak or default cred)
+Common Attacks for initial access: Spearphishing links & attachments, remote services, Domain Accounts(weak or default cred)

 Malware of Choice (including Malware as a Service - both selling or buying): Trickbot, Anchor, and BazarLoader, as well as Ryuk, Conti, and Diavol ransomware